khanmw/cs50/README.md

   3) The index page lists images of corportate logos.
   4) The index page ("Portfolio Page") uses bootstrap as stylesheet and formats the company logos using two Bootstrap columns for layout purposes within Bootstrap’s grid model.
   5) The index page also makes use of the alert Bootstrap 4 component when stating the disclaimer, "For education purposes only".
 Consequently, this page also employs @media "print-only" class to only print "Print for education purposes only" when the page is printed via printer.
 I realize this is a reprint of the Bootstrap 4 alert, "For education purposes only," but I'm doing this to fulfill the requirement of Project 0--not for asthetics.
-  6) The index page also references style.css, along with all other remanining pages.
-Style.css employs several properties (e.g.,
+  6) The index page also references style.css.
+Style.css employs several properties.
+For example, the ".mytable" class defines properties for border, border-collapse, font-family, font-size, while the "#Summary_title" ID sets properties such as font color and font-family.

-Your stylesheet(s) must use at least five different CSS properties, and at least five different types of CSS selectors.
-You must use the #id selector at least once, and the .class selector at least once.
+  7)
 Your stylesheet(s) must include at least one mobile-responsive @media query, such that something about the styling changes for smaller screens.

 Your stylesheets must use at least one SCSS variable, at least one example of SCSS nesting, and at least one use of SCSS inheritance.